 - University of Michigan Medical School

 - Program in Biomedical Science (PIBS): University of Michigan Medical School

 11. Information for applicants who are concurrently applying to Medical, Dental, or other professional schools/programs and hoping to matriculate in the summer following completion of the M.S.
 Program:

-Research Track: In order to be awarded an M.S. degree in Physiology, Research Track students typically register for Fall and Winter terms and Summer half-term, which ends in late August.
+Research Track: In order to be awarded an M.S. degree in Physiology, Research Track students typically register for Fall and Winter terms and Summer half-term, which ends in mid-August.
 Students work in the laboratory during the Spring half-term, but do not pay tuition for that half term.
-Research students must complete a minimum of 10-11 months in a laboratory (with typically 1 additional month to write and present the final project) to be awarded the M.S. degree.
+Research students must complete a minimum of 10-11 months in a laboratory (with typically 1 additional month to write and present their final project) to be awarded the M.S. degree.
 If a student arranges to start in their laboratory prior to the Fall term, they may be able to finish the program earlier.
 Examples of early start dates for research are July 1 (may then be finished by mid-June) or August 1 (may then be finished by mid-July).

 *Review the Application Requirements before beginning the Application Process.*

 It is recommended that all applicants seeking federal financial aid complete the FAFSA application prior to submitting their application.

 - All applications are processed through Rackham Graduate School.